Bed Bugs

 • Avoid placing luggage on beds or upholstered furniture when traveling

-• Inspect and vacuum used furniture before bringing it home
+• Inspect and vacuum used furniture thoroughly before bringing it home

-Professional bed bug treatment is strongly recommended due to their resilience.
-Heat treatment (raising room temperature to 120–140°F) is one of the most effective methods, killing all life stages including eggs.
-Chemical treatments using residual insecticides target cracks and crevices.
-Most infestations require 2–3 treatment visits.
+Effective bed bug management requires a systematic approach.
+Heat treatment (raising room temperature to 120-140ยฐF) kills all life stages including eggs.
+Chemical treatments using residual products target cracks and crevices.
+Professional preparation procedures ensure long-term eradication.